 Since 2019, Jan has continued as a postdoc working on open questions related to the natural product allicin, but his interest has also shifted to synthetic biology and bioassays using baker’s yeast (Saccharomyces cerevisiae) as a model organism.

 After his B. Sc. degree (2016), Michael moved to RWTH Aachen University, where he gained insight into plant sciences in a research internship under Jan Borlinghaus at the Institute of Plant Physiology.
 As part of his Master’s thesis at the same institute , he developed a luciferase-based measurement system in baker’s yeast (S. cerevisiae).

 After his M. Sc. degree (2020), he then moved to a biotechnology company in Monheim/Rhine to take over marketing there.
 Due to his successful way of working, he has since been able to recruit three more employees to support him in marketing.

-If you have any ideas to collaborate with us or want to join our online conference in spring 2022 just write an E-Mail to email@example.com!
+If you have any ideas to collaborate with us or want to join the association just write an E-Mail to firstname.lastname@example.org!